Shyla27/Assemble/README.md

-### HEROES ASSEMBLE
+###  ASSEMBLE
-Hero Squad App allows you to to recruit well-balanced team of superheroes.Each hero can only be assigned to one squad at a time.
+ASSEMBLE allows you to to recruit well-balanced team of superheroes.Each hero can only be assigned to one squad at a time.

  ### Author

  ### Shyla Bernice ###

 ### About